Grafluxe/trello-list-lister/README.md

 ## Use Case

-This bookmarklet can come in handy when in the following scenarios:
+This bookmarklet can come in handy when you want to create:

-- You want to create a changelog based on a Trello list.
+- A changelog based on a Trello list.
-- You want to create a commit message based on a Trello list.
+- A commit message based on a Trello list.
+- An email based on a Trello list.

 ## Install/Use It